COVID-19 pandemic in Latvia: March 2020

 On 2 March, the Latvian Ministry of Health confirmed the first positive case of COVID-19 in Latvia.
 The infected person was a woman who had flown from Milan to Riga through Munich.
 The day after her condition had improved considerably and a repeated test came out negative she was discharged from the Latvian Center of Infectious Diseases with instructions to remain in self-insolation for 14 days.
 The same day the Latvian government allocated an additional 2.6 million euros to the Ministry of Health for various anti-coronavirus measures.
 Minister of Health Ilze Viņķele rated country's preparedness for coronavirus 8 out of 10.
 Between 8 and 10 March, the Latvian Centre for Disease Prevention and Control carried out 274 tests and confirmed seven more cases for people who had recently returned from Northern Italy.

 On 12 March, Prime Minister Krišjānis Kariņš announced that the government had declared a state of emergency and that starting 13 March and until 14 April large public gatherings with over 200 people were banned and schools would conduct distance learning, along with other safety recommendations.

-On 13 March, the government announced a billion euro support for businesses affected by coronavirus provided as "financial instruments" (such as tax holidays or sick leave pay) via the state-owned ALTUM development bank.
+On 13 March, the government announced a billion euros of support for businesses affected by coronavirus provided as "financial instruments" (such as tax holidays or sick leave pay) via the state-owned ALTUM development bank.

 A list of emergency measures took effect on 14 March.
 On 14 March, Kariņš announced that starting 17 March international travel would be halted, however, this would not affect private travel within the European Union, returning citizens or flow of goods.
 Furthermore, organised public events are banned and other gatherings may not exceed 50 participants.

-In preparation of a possible COVID-19 patient influx most of the hospitals began reducing or stopping most unrelated scheduled and outpatient treatment, with the exception of critical operations.
+In preparation for a possible COVID-19 patient influx, most of the hospitals began reducing or stopping most unrelated scheduled and outpatient treatment, with the exception of critical operations.
 On 25 March the Centre for Disease Prevention and Control Infectious Disease Risk Analysis and Prevention Department director Jurijs Perevoščikovs reported the first COVID-19 patients with no clear epidemiological links to any other infection cases or trips abroad, pointing to the start of COVID-19 transmission within the Latvian society.

 On 29 March, the government adopted a number of stricter regulations.
 Foremost, everyone had to maintain a 2-metre distance and observe epidemiological safety measures in private and public events, as well as during public indoor and outdoor activities.
 Exceptions were given for 2 people, those living in the same household or parents and their minor children if they didn't live in the same household.
 New restrictions also prohibited all private arrangements (except funerals), public events, meetings, processions, pickets, indoor sports and religious activities.
 Trading and public catering venues were still allowed to hold more people while maintaining the 2-metre distance and observing safety measures.
 Various other measures were also adopted, such as prioritisation of medical item supply for national purposes or the government's right to request information from electronic communications operators on specific persons for epidemiological investigation.